microsoft/vscode-java-debug/README.md

   - `auto` - Automatically detect the command line length and determine whether to shorten the command line via an appropriate approach.
 - `stepFilters` - Skip specified classes or methods when stepping.
   - `classNameFilters` - [**Deprecated** - replaced by `skipClasses`] Skip the specified classes when stepping.
 Class names should be fully qualified.
 Wildcard is supported.
   - `skipClasses` - Skip the specified classes when stepping.
-You could use the built-in variables such as '$JDK' and '$Libraries' to skip a group of classes, or add a specific class name expression, e.g. java.*, *.Foo
+    - `$JDK` - Skip the JDK classes from the default system bootstrap classpath, such as rt.jar, jrt-fs.jar.
+    - `$Libraries` - Skip the classes from application libraries, such as Maven, Gradle dependencies.
+    - `java.*` - Skip the specified classes.
+Wildcard is supported.
+    - `java.lang.ClassLoader` - Skip the classloaders.
   - `skipSynthetics` - Skip synthetic methods when stepping.
   - `skipStaticInitializers` - Skip static initializer methods when stepping.
   - `skipConstructors` - Skip constructor methods when stepping.